StafMumtaz/microbiome/README.md

 ---

-**b2-demographics.csv** in folder **Middle Ear** contains most recent anonomized demographics info which may help with future data stratification.
+**b2-demographics.csv** in folder **Middle Ear** contained most recent anonomized demographics info, but was redacted to make this repository public.

 and finally,